 WATCH: Sam Leavitt's Tuesday Media Availability

-TEMPE -- Arizona State star QB Sam Leavitt spoke with media in his regularly scheduled Tuesday slot post-practice in preparation of a battle with Mississippi State on Saturday.
+TEMPE -- Arizona State QB Sam Leavitt spoke to media on Tuesday after a rough outing against Mississippi State - in anticipation for week three against Texas State

 Arizona State on SI secured an exclusive interview with freshman WR Jaren Hamilton in the last week of fall practice - the transcript is below: